broadinstitute/GpUnit/readme.txt

 If you want to build the GpUnit jar file first run this command:
     ant package

-Both the 'gpunit' and 'package' targets require the GP Java Client.
+Both the 'gpunit' and 'package' targets require the GenePattern Java Client.
-Normally, this gets installed for you automatically.
+This is required for the 'SOAP' client callbacks which are built into GpUnit.
+This gets installed for you automatically.
-See below for more details.

 --------------------
 Initializing GP Java Client